Fantomas42/django-blog-zinnia/README.rst

 ============

-If you want to contribute by updating a translation or adding a translation in your language, it's simple, create a account on Transifex.net and you will have the possibility to edit the translations at this url :
+If you want to contribute by updating a translation or adding a translation in your language, it's simple: create a account on Transifex.net and you can edit the translations at this URL :

 http://www.transifex.net/projects/p/django-blog-zinnia/c/master/

-Ressources
+Resources
 ==========

   * Online `documentation of Zinnia